 Menopause

-In addition, females who use hormone-based treatment for menopause symptoms seem less likely to have a worsening of bipolar disorder symptoms.
+Those over age 40 years may take higher doses of bipolar disorder medication than younger females.
+But those who use hormone-based treatment for menopause symptoms seem less likely to have a worsening of bipolar disorder symptoms.

 These findings may indicate a link between falling estrogen levels and worsening symptoms.

-Treatment for bipolar disorder varies widely, depending on a person’s specific symptoms.
+Treatment for bipolar disorder varies widely depending on a person’s specific symptoms.

 Options